project-lv/penal-codes/src/Chapter_4.md

 **Penalty:** 15–25 min jail, $3,500 fine.

 **S.A.R.P.C. §414 — Unlawful Assembly (Class B Misdemeanor)**
-Gathering of three or more persons with intent to disturb peace or commit an unlawful act.
+Gathering of three or more persons with the intent to disturb peace or commit an unlawful act.
 **Penalty:** 5–10 min jail, $1,500 fine.

 **S.A.R.P.C. §415 — Resisting Arrest (Class B Misdemeanor)**